oceanprotocol/ocean.py/READMEs/main-flow.md

 datatoken = data_nft.create_datatoken({"from": alice}, "Datatoken 1", "DT1")
 ```

-If you call `create()` after this, you can pass in an argument `deployed_datatokens:List[Datatoken]` and it will use those datatokens during creation.
+If you call `create()` after this, you can pass in an argument `deployed_datatokens:List[Datatoken1]` and it will use those datatokens during creation.

 <h2 id="appendix-faucet-details">Appendix: Dispenser / Faucet Details</h4>